How to Increment and Decrement a Variable in Bash: Counter Examples

 The += and -= Operators

-In addition to the basic operators explained above, bash also provides the assignment operators += and -=.
-These operators are used to increment/decrement the value of the left operand with the value specified after the operator.
+In addition to the basic operators explained above, Bash also provides the assignment operators += and -=.
+These operators are used to increment or decrement the value of the left operand by the value specified after the operator.

 ((i+=1))